SkipNode: On Alleviating Performance Degradation for Deep Graph Convolutional Networks: Acknowledgments

 \subsection{Over-smoothing of GCNs}

 Over-smoothing is an issue where node representations lose their diversities, which hinders the learning of graph neural networks.
-Many prior works~\cite{oono2019graph,xu2018representation,cai2020note,chien2021adaptive,li2018deeper} have been devoted to exploring what is over-smoothing and they can be roughly divided into two groups.
+Many prior works~\cite{oono2019graph,jknet,cai2020note,appnp,li2018deeper} have been devoted to exploring what is over-smoothing and they can be roughly divided into two groups.

-On the one hand, from the perspective of linear feature propagation, \cite{li2018deeper,xu2018representation,chien2021adaptive} proved that GCNs can be regarded as low-pass filters retaining low frequency signals in graph signal processing.
-Regardless of the weight matrix, the output features of nodes from a connected $\mathcal{G}$ become linearly dependent after multiple propagation.
-It can be explained by
+On the one hand, from the perspective of linear feature propagation, \cite{li2018deeper,jknet,appnp} prove that GCNs can be regarded as low-pass filters retaining low-frequency signals in graph signal processing.
+Regardless of the weight matrix, the output features of nodes from a connected $\mathcal{G}$ become linearly dependent after multiple propagations.
+It can be explained by:

 where $\pi_{i} = \frac{\sqrt{{D_{ii}} + 1}}{\sum_{v \in N}\sqrt{(D_{vv} + 1)}}$ and $i \in [N]$.
 This equation can be derived by diagonalization of $\tilde{A}$ and the fact that $\tilde{A}$'s eigenvalues lie in $(-1, 1]$.